FAForever/lua-lang/README.md

 See [HISTORY](HISTORY) for a full list of changes.

+## Versioning
+Version numbers do not follow regular semantic versioning.
+Instead they use the Lua version that the modifications are based on followed by a release number.
+For example `5.0-1` would be release number 1 for changes based on Lua 5.0.

 ## Objective
 The purpose of this project is to provide SCFA modders with a version of Lua that has the same syntax and behavior as the GPG version integrated into SCFA.